davisanc/AzureSecurityLabs/README.md

 [https://docs.microsoft.com/en-us/azure/virtual-network/security-overview](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview)

+From a security point of view, the infrastructure we have deployed is very open.
+All traffic can flow between all subnets and all servers with only the Windows Firewall preventing access.

-You can use security groups to protect/restrict traffic between tiers.
+We can use security groups as an additional tool to protect/restrict traffic between tiers.
 In the 3-tier architecture shown, the web tier should not communicate directly with any resource in the database tier.
-To enforce this, the database subnet should block all incoming traffic from the web tier subnet.
+To enforce this, security needs to be put in place which blocks all but the necessary incoming traffic from the web tier subnet in to the database subnet.
 This can be done using a security group.

 ### 4.1 - Creating the security group
-This section creates the security group to protect the database tier.
+This section creates the security group and the relevant rules to protect the database tier.

-1. In the VS Code terminal, enter the following CLI command to create the security group **SQL-NSG**
+1. In the VS Code terminal, enter the following CLI command to create the security group named **SQL-NSG**:
     ```
     az network nsg create --name SQL-NSG --resource-group <resource-group-name> --location <location>
     ```

-    When the command completes, the terminal will show all properties of the security group, and you can also see the new NSG in the Azure console.
+    When the command completes, the terminal will output all properties of the security group, and you can also see the new NSG in the Azure console.

     By default, a security group will be pre-populated with three **inbound** rules (in order of execution):
     1. allow any VNet to VNet traffic